nanless/universal-speech-enhancement/README.md

 Universal speech enhancement aims to improve speech signals recorded under various adverse conditions and distortions, including noise, reverberation, clipping, equalization (EQ) distortion, packet loss, codec loss, bandwidth limitations, and other forms of degradation.
 A comprehensive universal speech enhancement system integrates multiple techniques such as noise suppression, dereverberation, equalization, packet loss concealment, bandwidth extension, declipping, and other enhancement methods to produce speech signals that closely approximate studio-quality audio.

-The model is trained on the clean speech from [EARS dataset](https://github.com/facebookresearch/ears_dataset.git) and noise signal from [DNS5 dataset](https://github.com/microsoft/DNS-Challenge.git).
+The models are trained on the clean speech from [EARS dataset](https://github.com/facebookresearch/ears_dataset.git) and noise signal from [DNS5 dataset](https://github.com/microsoft/DNS-Challenge.git).
 The sampling rate used in the project is 24 kHz.
 The input audio will be resampled to 24 kHz before processing, and the output audio is still 24 kHz.

+## To-do List
+- [ ] Expand training data to improve model performance
+- [ ] Apply GAN-based model as initialization for score diffusion-based model to improve stability and performance
+- [ ] Support 48kHz sampling rate pipeline

 ## Demo Video